Reserve Study Software for Reserve Professionals by Reserve Professionals

 Risk Indicator

-We utilize a risk indicator on the Executive Summary page which is an average Percent Funded over the initial years of the reserve study (typically 5 years).
-We have found an average over time to be a more accurate reflection of risk in the near future than just the Percent Funded calculation.
 While Percent Funded is a very reliable indicator of risk in the fiscal year the study has been developed for, it can often be misleading as the years pass.
 Examples of this would be a community which has a good funded level but which has an allocation rate that is too low; the Percent Funded calculation can fall into the low funded range in a very short period.
 Conversely a community can rapidly go from a low funded level to a good funded level in a short time period with significant changes to their reserve budgeting.

 Variable Percentage Changes to the Annual Allocation Rate

-Variable Annual Interest / APR Rate
+Variable Annual Interest Rate / Rate of Return on Investments

 Variable Annual Inflation Rate to the Reserve Study and to Specific Components